Gankra/socc-pair/README.md

 ## Usage

 ```
+socc-pair --minidump=/path/to/minidump.dmp

+or for mozilla crash reports:
 socc-pair --api-token=YOUR_TOKEN --crash-id=SOME_CRASH_ID

-OR

-socc-pair --minidump=/path/to/minidump.dmp
 ```

 e.g.

 ```
+socc-pair --minidump=C:\wow\cool\minidump.dmp

+or for mozilla crash reports:
 socc-pair --api-token=f0c129d4467bf58eeca0ad8e8e5d --crash-id=cd121a28-ca2b-48c2-a0d4-a71a40210915

-OR

-socc-pair --minidump=C:\wow\cool\minidump.dmp
 ```

+This will automate running minidump-stackwalk on the given minidump, and produce a detailed report of the execution.

+Note that by default we will `cargo install minidump-stackwalk` for you.
+This will always be done in a local temporary location (e.g. `/tmp/socc-pair` or `target`).
+See `--run-local` for an alternative.

+## Mozilla Socorro (crash-stats.mozilla.org) Integration

+This section covers the socorro mode (`--crash-id=... --api-token=...`).

-This will produce a kind-of-diff of the two json files, but with more intelligent domain-specific analysis.
+Socorro mode will produce a kind-of-diff of the two json files, but with more intelligent domain-specific analysis.
 At the end of the output, you will get a final count of errors and warnings, as well as paths to all the different input/output files used.